Vashtastic/ToyRobotExam/README.md

 2. Build
 3. Run

+# Tests
+Select ToyRobotExamTest as your startup project then build and run

 # How to

 The application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.
 There are no